dummifiedme/TheNotebook/NotesVault/Parliament.md

 ---

 ### Parliament and President
-* President is not a member of any house.
+* President is { not a member of any :: membership} house.
 * Doesn't sit in any of the house or attend any of its sessions.
 * Integral part of the Parliament
 	* Since, no bill can pass without his assent.

 * Performs certain functions
 	*  summons and pro-rogues both the Houses
 	*  Dissolves the Lok Sabha